-What’s specifically important when considering a potential rental property purchase overseas?
+What’s the most important factor when considering a potential rental property purchase overseas?

-One driving consideration should be the pleasure potential for you and your family.
-Buy what and where you want.
+The pleasure potential for you and your family.
+You should always buy what and where you want.

-Here are questions to answer when considering any potential vacation rental overseas purchase:
+Here are three critical questions to answer when considering any potential purchase of a second-home-cum-vacation rental overseas:

 Take a similar approach when shopping for a rental in any city.
 Rather than focusing on the heart of the most rentable district, look around the fringes of the main tourist area and work your numbers to determine if the lower acquisition costs could result in a better cash flow, even with slightly lower expectations for rental price and occupancy.

 When shopping for a rental in a beach location, the closer to the beach the better for occupancy.
 However, again, prices will be higher right at the beach so something slightly back with an ocean view might be a better buy.

 2. What size rentals are in demand in your target market?

 Again, generally speaking, one- and two-bedroom apartments are the rental sweet spot.
 However, a market can be overrun with rentals of this size, creating opportunities for either smaller (studios, for example) or bigger (three-bedroom) places.

 In Medellín, investors are buying two- and three-bedroom apartments, even if that’s more apartment than they need, because the prices are so low it’s hard not to be tempted to buy bigger, and, right now, rental returns for these apartments are high.
 That said, a one-bedroom apartment in this city could generate the same or better cash flow.
 Again, it’s a matter of balancing your investment agenda with personal circumstances and preferences.

 Get Your Free Real Estate Report Now!